xpack/web-doxygen/website/docs/manual/pages/diagrams.md

-<p>Doxygen has built-in support to generate inheritance diagrams for C++ classes.</p>
+Doxygen has built-in support to generate inheritance diagrams for C++ classes.

-<p>Doxygen can use the "dot" tool from graphviz to generate more advanced diagrams and graphs.
-Graphviz is an open-source, cross-platform graph drawing toolkit and can be found at <a href="https://www.graphviz.org/">https://www.graphviz.org/</a></p>
+Doxygen can use the "dot" tool from graphviz to generate more advanced diagrams and graphs.
+Graphviz is an open-source, cross-platform graph drawing toolkit and can be found at <a href="https://www.graphviz.org/">https://www.graphviz.org/</a>

-<p>If you have the "dot" tool in the path, you can set <a href="/web-doxygen/docs/pages/config/#cfg_have_dot">HAVE_DOT</a> to <span class="doxyComputerOutput">YES</span> in the configuration file to let Doxygen use it.</p>
+If you have the "dot" tool in the path, you can set <a href="/web-doxygen/docs/pages/config/#cfg_have_dot">HAVE\_DOT</a> to <span class="doxyComputerOutput">YES</span> in the configuration file to let Doxygen use it.

-<p>Doxygen uses the "dot" tool to generate the following graphs:</p>
+Doxygen uses the "dot" tool to generate the following graphs:

 <ul class="doxyList ">
 <li>A graphical representation of the class hierarchy will be drawn, along with the textual one.
 Currently this feature is supported for HTML only.